atoma-network/atoma-infer/README.md

 ## Contributing

-We welcome contributions from both the ML and Rust communities.
-Here's how you can contribute:
+### General guidance for your PR

+Under no circumstances should a single PR mix different purposes: Your PR is either a bug fix, a new feature, or a performance improvement, never a combination.
+Nor should you include, for example, two unrelated performance improvements in one PR.
+Please just submit separate PRs.
+The goal is to make reviewing your PR as simple as possible, and you should be thinking about how to compose the PR to minimise the burden on the reviewer.

+Here are a few specific guidelines for the three main categories of PRs that we expect:

+#### The PR fixes a bug

+In the PR description, please clearly but briefly describe

+1. the bug (could be a reference to a GH issue; if it is from a discussion (on Discord/email/etc. for example), please copy in the relevant parts of the discussion);
+2. what turned out to the cause the bug; and
+3. how the PR fixes the bug.

+Wherever possible, PRs that fix bugs should include additional tests that (i) trigger the original bug and (ii) pass after applying the PR.

+#### The PR implements a new feature

+In the PR description, please clearly but briefly describe

+1. what the feature does
+2. the approach taken to implement it

+All PRs for new features must include a suitable test suite.

+#### The PR improves performance

+Performance improvements are particularly welcome!

+1. the target bottleneck (only one per PR to avoid confusing things!)
+2. how performance is measured
+3. characteristics of the machine used (CPU, OS, GPU, etc.)
+4. performance before and after the PR

+#### Report bugs

-1. **Report bugs**: If you find a bug, please open an issue in our GitHub repository with a clear description and steps to reproduce.
+If you find a bug, please open an issue in our GitHub repository with a clear description and steps to reproduce.

-2. **Suggest enhancements**: Have ideas for improvements?
-Open an issue to discuss your proposal.

-3. **Submit pull requests**: Ready to contribute code?
-Here's the process:
-   - Fork the repository
-   - Create a new branch for your feature: `git checkout -b feature-name`
-   - Make your changes and commit them: `git commit -m 'Add some feature'`
-   - Push to the branch: `git push origin feature-name`
-   - Submit a pull request through GitHub
+#### Documentation

-4. **Improve documentation**: Help us enhance our documentation by fixing typos, clarifying explanations, or adding examples.
+Help us enhance our documentation by fixing typos, clarifying explanations, or adding examples.

+#### Share knowledge

-5. **Share knowledge**: Participate in discussions, answer questions, and share your expertise with the community.
+Participate in discussions, answer questions, and share your expertise with the community.